linpengcheng/PurefunctionPipelineDataflow/README.md

 Clojure Aphorism: A tangled web of mutation means any change to your code potentially occurs in the large.

-        ---- The Joy of Clojure (2nd-Edition, Chapter 10)
+        ---- The Joy of Clojure (2nd Edition, Chapter 10)
 ```

 ## Concept 概念